poonamarora86/Coursera_Capstone/Coursera_Capstone_Report.md

 **Stakeholders/Target Audience**: People who are looking to find house in London, especially the people who are starting their house search and has certain preferences.
 Customers who are confused about the area they would like to live and want to know the trade-offs between different areas.

 Note: This project attempts to solve the first step of your house search only, not everything.
-Websites mentioned above are still relevant and should be seen as complimentary to this project.
+Websites mentioned above are still relevant and should be seen as complementary to this project.

 ### Data